CommandPost/CommandPost-DeveloperGuide/api/hs/hs.geometry.md

  * [point](#point)
  * [rect](#rect)
  * [size](#size)
-* Fields - Variables which can only be access from an object returned by a constructor
+* Fields - Variables which can only be accessed from an object returned by a constructor
  * [area](#area)
  * [aspect](#aspect)
  * [bottomright](#bottomright)